snoopdave/account-mgmt/README.md

 * A Jest config MUST be provided in the package.json file
 * The plan and execute command implementations should share almost all logic, particular, calculating the new account balances and creating the actual list of buy and sell operations.
   * When creating a buy/sell plan, all sells must be done first.
+* MUST create TUTORIAL.md: a tutorial that shows how to use the AML language implementation provided by the code above, It must show adding accounts, buying and selling, planning and executing rebalances.
+The tutorial must show an example with at least 4 accounts and a plan.csv file that rebalances those accounts

 ## 5. Future Improvements

 Future enhancements could include implementing transaction history, interest calculations, transaction fees, more complex rebalancing strategies, and improved error handling and validation.